Ha1fDead/InteractionPrototype/readme.md

 I believe my favoured implementations are #2 for both options.

-## Findings

-So far, it seems that the clipboard api will not function from within a non-interactive element natively.
-This means the implementation has to:

-1. Inside of a canvas, provide your own `Clipboard` to copy/paste app/canvas elmements natively
-2. When a user COPIES or CUTS an element from your `Canvas`, write it into your own clipboard
-3. Whenever you cut/copy an object from within the canvas, you must delete the current clipboard contents (and ideally replace with a reference to yours)
-4. Whenever someone cut/copies an object from outside of the canvas, you must clear your internal canvas
-  Note: This DOES NOT require permissions

-Considerations:

-- If someone denies your app permissions, there will be two clipboards when pasting INSIDE of your canvas.
-E.g.
-  - Copy an internal canvas element
-  - Paste it normally
-  - Copy something outside of the canvas
-  - Attempt to paste it within the canvas, your PREVIOUSLY copied element will be pasted again

-## Unanswered Questions

-- How did "legacy" webapps like Roll20, Facebook, & Discord support the clipboard?
-- Do I even need to use the Clipboard Api?
-  - Browser natively

 ## When to use Webgl or Html/CSS

 - I need to determine when to use a canvas element, and when do use native complex html /css